cityofcapetown/ds_team/docs/data_visualisation_engineer.md

     * help structure tasks and deliver them within agreed timeframes.

-* The Data Visualisation Engineer must at least have an understanding of the three fundamental front-end technologies (HTML, CSS and JavaScript)
+* The Front End Developer (Data) must at least have an understanding of the three fundamental front-end technologies (HTML, CSS and JavaScript)

 ## Skills needed